ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 entry:FindChildByName("Split Name").text = t.name
 ```

 Because you loop through all the split triggers, you can grab the name of the trigger and set it in the UI.
-In the above code it replies on finding a child with the name `Split Name`.
+In the above code, it relies on finding a child with the name `Split Name`.

 ```lua linenums="1"
 entry.y = offsetY